EricHogue/EricHogue.github.io/_posts/2022-10-08-2-UnitedCTF-Writeup-Forensics.md

 000002c4: aaaa aaaa  ....
 ```

 Looking at the output, I saw a pattern in it.
-I removed the `a` and the `c` from the output and got the flag.
+The `8` were spelling the letter F. I removed the `a` and the `c` from the output and got the flag.

 ```bash
 $ xxd -c 4 XD.xd | tr 'ac' '  '